-£175,000 (One Hundred and Seventy Five Thousand Pounds)
+£190,000 (One Hundred and Ninety Thousand Pounds)

-Our valuation reflects current market conditions relating to this area.
+The property is considered to be a reasonable purchase at or around the above noted valuation based on those matters covered within this report.
+The valuation reflects current market conditions relating to this area.
 We would assume that current trends will prevail at the ultimate date of disposal with no adverse or onerous matters being introduced into the market during the intervening period which would have a detrimental effect on price.